IELTS overall score of 6.5 (with no band score less than 6) or equivalent

-This means that if your circumstances change, you can exit the Masters with a Graduate Certificate of Development and Humanitarian Action after the successful completion of 4 credit points, or with a Graduate Diploma of Development and Humanitarian Action after the successful completion of 8 credit points
+This means that if your circumstances change, and you have articulated from the Graduate Certificate of Development and Humanitarian Action, after the successful completion of 4 additional credit points you may take an alternative exit with a Graduate Diploma of Development and Humanitarian Action (exit option only)

 Credit for prior learning

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course with Deakin University, or four credit points, whichever is the greater.
 In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed with Deakin.

 You can also refer to the Credit for Prior Learning page which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.